There's No Time for Love, Charlie Brown: Home media

 The special was first released on CED in 1981, and on VHS by Kartes Video Communications in 1987, and by Paramount on January 11, 1995.
 The special occasionally saw airings on the American TV channel Nickelodeon from 1998 to 2000 as part of Nickelodeon's umbrella branding for Peanuts programming, You're on Nickelodeon, Charlie Brown!

 It first became available on DVD as a bonus feature (along with another Peanuts special Someday You'll Find Her, Charlie Brown) on January 6, 2004.
 It was also released in remastered form as part of the DVD box set, Peanuts 1970's Collection, Volume One.

+On October 7, 2025, it was released on the DVD and Blu-Ray collection Peanuts: 75th Anniversary Ultimate TV Specials Collection along with 39 other Peanuts specials.